Virtual method table: Efficiency

 A virtual call requires at least an extra indexed dereference and sometimes a "fixup" addition, compared to a non-virtual call, which is simply a jump to a compiled-in pointer.
 Therefore, calling virtual functions is inherently slower than calling non-virtual functions.
 An experiment done in 1996 indicates that approximately 6–13% of execution time is spent simply dispatching to the correct function, though the overhead can be as high as 50%.
 The cost of virtual functions may not be so high on modern CPU architectures due to much larger caches and better branch prediction.

 Furthermore, in environments where JIT compilation is not in use, virtual function calls usually cannot be inlined.
 In certain cases it may be possible for the compiler to perform a process known as devirtualization in which, for instance, the lookup and indirect call are replaced with a conditional execution of each inlined body, but such optimizations are not common.

 To avoid this overhead, compilers usually avoid using virtual method tables whenever the call can be resolved at compile time.

-Thus, the call to f1 above may not require a table lookup because the compiler may be able to tell that d can only hold a D at this point, and D does not override f1.
-Or the compiler (or optimizer) may be able to detect that there are no subclasses of B1 anywhere in the program that override f1.
-The call to B1::f1 or B2::f2 will probably not require a table lookup because the implementation is specified explicitly (although it does still require the 'this'-pointer fixup).
+Thus, the call to fn1 above may not require a table lookup because the compiler may be able to tell that derived can only hold a Derived at this point, and Derived does not override fn1.
+Or the compiler (or optimizer) may be able to detect that there are no subclasses of Base1 anywhere in the program that override fn1.
+The call to Base1::fn1 or Base2::fn2 will probably not require a table lookup because the implementation is specified explicitly (although it does still require the this-pointer fixup).

 Comparison with alternatives

-The virtual method table is generally a good performance trade-off to achieve dynamic dispatch, but there are alternatives, such as binary tree dispatch, with higher performance but different costs.
+The virtual method table is generally a good performance trade-off to achieve dynamic dispatch, but there are alternatives, such as binary tree dispatch, with higher performance in some typical cases, but different trade-offs.

 However, virtual method tables only allow for single dispatch on the special "this" parameter, in contrast to multiple dispatch (as in CLOS, Dylan, or Julia), where the types of all parameters can be taken into account in dispatching.

 Virtual method tables also only work if dispatching is constrained to a known set of methods, so they can be placed in a simple array built at compile time, in contrast to duck typing languages (such as Smalltalk, Python or JavaScript).

 Languages that provide either or both of these features often dispatch by looking up a string in a hash table, or some other equivalent method.
 There are a variety of techniques to make this faster (e.g., interning/tokenizing method names, caching lookups, just-in-time compilation).